 Was there an exact moment you remember where your mind shifted?
 When you said, it’s time for me to step up as a leader?

 “Yes, it was during my freshmen year of high school basketball.
-All the time in our Lead ‘Em Up sessions, along with my coach (Coach Holda) pushing me, I realized this year I play a very big role as a leader and captain.
+All the time in our Lead ‘Em Up sessions, along with my coach pushing me, I really realized that this year I play a very big role as a leader and captain.
 I realized now was the time to take that step.”

 What drives you to be a better leader?

 My desire to become the best player I can be.
 I want to make it to the NBA because that’s my goal and dream ever since I started playing ball and that itself pushes me and fires me up to work hard every day and become the best player in Maryland and in the country.
 Being a leader will help me reach all those goals.